List of Late Night with Conan O'Brien sketches: The Interrupter

 A melodramatic villain (played by Brian Stack), the Interrupter constantly interrupts Conan by finishing his sentences for him, always knowing exactly what Conan is going to say, even when it's denigrating to the Interrupter himself.
 He appeared in a black cape, purple ruffled shirt, long black hair and a handlebar mustache.
 Occasionally, if the sketch runs long enough, the roles will eventually become reversed, with the Interrupter starting sentences and Conan doing the interrupting.
 Eventually, the sketches evolved so that the first celebrity guest, and O'Brien himself, would replace the Interrupter as the one interrupting.

 Reintroduced on Tonight on September 3, 2009 and reprised for Stack's final show on Conan on April 2, 2015.

+Stack and Nikki Glaser performed a variation of the Interrupter bit at O'Brien's 2025 Mark Twain Prize ceremony.

 Small Talk Moment

 Conan and Max make small talk about a particular subject.
 The result is usually that both Max and Conan, bantering back and forth, end up going into extreme detail or citing obscure people and events.
 Once they have exhausted the subject, Max stops and says, "Wow, Conan!
-Talking about (this subject) sure is interesting", to which Conan enthusiastically responds, "It sure is, Max!"
+Talking about (this subject) sure is interesting", to which Conan enthusiastically responds, "IT SURE IS, MAX!!!"
 They then stare at one another in dull fashion as the camera cuts back and forth between them.

 Reintroduced on November 23, 2009 when Max returned from his tour with Bruce Springsteen.
 The topic of the first return sketch was soccer.